MostafaLotfy91/Data-Acsess-Layers-MVC-Java-/README.md

-# Tow Small Module to a different tow Project
+# Tow Small Module to a different tow Projects
 ## first is Stock Market Project
 ## second is System for a baby daycare